- Tutorials

 and the 2nd for the DBT model namedmy_second_dbt_model

-.
-1. The model namedmy_first_dbt_model
+The model named

 was added to the pipeline becausemy_second_dbt_model